What you'll need to know...

 Case Study 1 - Mobile Phones

-In the cradle to cradle model, all materials used in industrial or commercial processes—such as metals, fibers, dyes—fall into one of two categories: "technical" or "biological" nutrients.
+In the cradle to cradle model, all materials used in industrial or commercial processes such as metals, fibers, dyes fall into one of two categories: "technical" or "biological" nutrients.
 See this diagram.

-Task 4 - Now check out this page from Fairphone to see how they adopt a more circular approach to phone manufacture.
+Check out this page from Fairphone to see how they adopt a more circular approach to phone manufacture.

 |